 Career resources for Interior Design students in Toronto

 - If you study Interior Design in Toronto, you will very likely come across the Interior Designers of Canada, which is a national advocacy group for people within the Interior Design profession.
-For over 40 years, they have helped represent thousands of organization members, and hundreds of manufacturers in Canada.
+For over 40 years, they have helped represent thousands of organisation members and hundreds of manufacturers in Canada.

-- For a group specifically centered around Toronto, you can also check out the Toronto Interior Design Group – an award-winning design group that serves clients in the Toronto area.
-Find out about career opportunities with TIDG, and keep your options open for your breakthrough design project.
+- For a group specifically centred around Toronto, you can also check out the Toronto Interior Design Group – an award-winning design group that serves clients in the Toronto area.
+Find out about career opportunities with TIDG and keep your options open for your breakthrough design project.